camibrumi/Data-Visualization-10-Ways/README.md

 ![flourish](flourish/flourish.png)

 ### Design Achievements:
 I also I have the scatterplot showing a tag with detailed information of the point every time the mouse stops on it.
-I also made it to have the background grid.
+I also made it to have the background grid and legend.

 ![flourishTag](flourish/flourishTag.png)